NeedfulSoftware/hapiTutorials/README.md

-# hapi Tutorials
+# Needful Software - hapi Tutorials

 This repository contains the examples for our [hapi tutorials](http://www.needfulsoftware.com/hapi/Tutorials).

 ## List of examples

 * [HelloWorld](https://github.com/NeedfulSoftware/hapiTutorials/tree/master/HelloWorld): a very simple example of how to create a hapi server.

 ## License